The Wood Green and Turnpike Lane design manual is a 'how to' guide to improve the local area. It is for:

-The Wood Green and Turnpike Lane Design Manual is a document that provides guidance to support the local community, architects, developers and the council improve the local area.
 Together we can enhance and improve existing streets and spaces and make Wood Green a place where people love to live, work and play.

 This is a large document and may take longer than normal to download

-Sustainability design guidance: to support environmental, social, and economic benefits for the area today and in the future.
+To support environmental, social, and economic benefits for the area today and in the future.

-Meaningful engagement: how to deliver engagement to ensure any changes meet the needs and aspirations of local communities.
+How to deliver engagement to ensure any changes meet the needs and aspirations of local communities.

-Role of buildings: the role buildings play in the making of a successful public realm/space.
+The role buildings play in the making of a successful public realm/space.

-Public realm design guidance: how public space can be an inclusive space to support the civic, social, cultural, and economic life of Wood Green and deliver environmental sustainability.
+How public space can be an inclusive space to support the civic, social, cultural, and economic life of Wood Green and deliver environmental sustainability.
 It covers hard and soft landscape materials and paving layouts, street furniture, Sustainable Urban Drainage (SUDS), lighting and public art.

-Blue green infrastructure: the design and enhancement of blue and green infrastructure that helps mitigate the impacts of the climate emergency and pollution from vehicles and delivers that enhances the communities and creates sustainable wildlife habitats.
+The design and enhancement of blue and green infrastructure that helps mitigate the impacts of the climate emergency and pollution from vehicles and delivers that enhances the communities and creates sustainable wildlife habitats.

-The Design Manual in action
+The design manual in action

 Mayes Road Pocket Park

-We’ve worked with Parkside Malvern Resident Association (PMRA) to re-imagine a forgotten space into a linear pocket park.
 The Pocket Park is at the junction of a well-established residential area, on a key pedestrian and cycle route to the Wood Green Mall and beyond, and on a strategic walking route to the open space and parklands at Wood Green Common and Alexandra Park.

 Using the Mayor of London’s Good Growth funding, we undertook a co-design process with PMRA to develop a community Pocket Park that would help improve the space by: